MinaSamir11/react-native-in-app-review/README.md

 # react-native-in-app-review

-The Google Play In-App Review API lets you prompt users to submit Play Store ratings and reviews without the inconvenience of leaving your app or game.
+The Google Play In-App Review API, Rating lets you prompt users to submit Play Store or app store ratings and reviews without the inconvenience of leaving your app or game.

-Generally, the in-app review can be triggered at any time throughout the user journey of your app.
-During the flow, the user has the ability to rate your app using the 1 to 5 star system and to add an optional comment.
-Once submitted, the review is sent to the Play Store and eventually displayed.
+react native in app review, to rate on Play store, App Store, Generally, the in-app review flow (see figure 1 for play store, figure 2 for ios) can be triggered at any time throughout the user journey of your app.
+During the flow, the user has the ability to rate your app using the 1 to 5 star system and to add an optional comment for play store only.
+Once submitted, the review is sent to the Play Store or App store and eventually displayed.

 # Android, iOS platform.